Khalil Mack: 2016

-2017 season
+2017

 On April 20, 2017, the Raiders picked up the fifth-year option on Mack's contract.
 Heading into his fourth season, Mack had his eyes set on the single-season sack record.

-During a Week 2 45-20 victory over the New York Jets, Mack recorded four tackles and his first sack of the season on Josh McCown.
-In the next game against the Washington Redskins, Mack recorded a team-high nine tackles and sacked Kirk Cousins once during the 27–10 road loss.
-The following week against the Denver Broncos, Mack recorded seven tackles and sacked quarterback Trevor Siemian twice in the 16–10 road loss.
+During a Week 2 45–20 victory over the Jets, Mack recorded four tackles and his first sack of the season on Josh McCown.
+In the next game against the Redskins, Mack recorded a team-high nine tackles and sacked Kirk Cousins once during the 27–10 road loss.

 After a Week 10 bye, Mack registered at least one sack in five consecutive games from Week 11 to 15.
-During a Week 13 24-17 victory over the New York Giants, Mack recorded four tackles and a strip-sack on Geno Smith and recovered the ball.
-This was his first forced fumble and fumble recovery of the season.
-Two weeks later against the Dallas Cowboys, Mack had six tackles and sacked Dak Prescott twice in the narrow 20–17 loss.

 On December 19, 2017, Mack was named to his third straight Pro Bowl.
 He finished the 2017 season with 78 combined tackles (61 solo), 10.5 sacks, a forced fumble, a fumble recovery, and three pass deflections in 16 games and starts.
-He was ranked 16th by his fellow players on the NFL Top 100 Players of 2018.
+Mack was ranked 16th by his fellow players on the NFL Top 100 Players of 2018.